 In 2008 Nicola took a year out to study at the Royal Welsh College of Music and Drama where she gained a distinction in performance.

-Ellie joined Ikon Arts Management in 2014 and manages many of Ikon Arts’ instrumentalists and chamber ensembles, as well as acting as Marketing Manager for the London A Cappella Festival.
-A soprano and violinist, she is a member of Chantage Choir and Camden Symphony Orchestra, and she occasionally sings with a jazz band.
-She also enjoys playing hockey.
+Ellie joined Ikon Arts Management in 2014 and manages many of Ikon Arts’ soloists, instrumentalists and chamber ensembles, as well as managing projects and overseeing marketing campaigns.
+She is a soprano, pianist and violinist, and a member of Chantage Choir and Camden Symphony Orchestra.

 Ellie graduated from the University of Birmingham with a BA in Music and English Literature in 2013, and worked in PR for a year before moving into the world of artist management.